 A rheostat is an adjustable resistor.
 The current flow must overcome the resistance of the circuit.
 As the rheostat is adjusted for more resistance, the circuit current/decreases and the motor slows down.
 As the rheostat is adjusted for less resistance, the circuit current increases and the motor speeds up.

 Thus we see that resistance can be used to control the speed of the motor.

-Resistance can also be used to dim lights, control loudness, and perform many other useful circuit functions.
+Resistances can be combined in different methods.
+They are used to dim lights, control loudness, and perform many other useful circuit functions.

 The resistance R of the material of length l and area of cross-section A is: